oiax/tgweb/README.md

 You can pass custom properties to an article using the `<tg:articles>` element's `data-*` attribute.

+### `<tg:if-embedded>` and `<tg:unless-embedded>`

+The `<tg:if-embedded>` element is used within an article's template and is rendered only when the article is embedded within another page or segment.

+The `<tg:unless-embedded>` element is used within an article's template and is rendered only when the article is generated as a separate web page.

 ### Sorting articles by their title

 To sort articles by their title, set the `order-by` attribute of the `<tg:articles>` element